What a sitemap is and how to build one the search engines love

 More information about Submitting your sitemap to search engines.

-Submitting your sitemap to search engines is a way to help them more effectively discover and index the content on your website.
-This is particularly useful for large, new, or websites with complex navigation or rich media content.
+Submitting your sitemap to search engines is a way to help them more effectively discover and index your website’s content.
+This is particularly useful for large, new websites with complex navigation or rich media content.

 Here’s how to submit your sitemap to two of the most popular search engines, Google and Bing: